InstRO/InstRO/readme.md

 `--instro-library-path` tells the translator which directory it should add to the search list in order to find the desired library.

-`--instro-library-name` tells the translator which library is should link.
-NOTE: it expects solely the library name without the preceeding lib or succeeding .so.
+`--instro-library-name` tells the translator which library it should link.
+Note: Expects solely the library name without the preceeding lib or succeeding .so.

 `--instro-include` tells the translator where to look for headers which need to be included to declare inserted function signatures.
-This is only sensible to change, if an adapter does not use the InstRO Measurement Interface functions.
+This is only sensible to change if an adapter does not use the InstRO Measurement Interface functions.

-Thus, an invocation of a translator in the install directory, which uses the provided support library is as follows:
+Thus, an invocation of a translator in the install directory, which uses the provided support library, is as follows:
 ```
 $ ./RoseInstrumentor --instro-library-path=../lib --instro-library-name=InstRO_rtsupport myTarget.cpp
 ```